Connerjm/Responsive-Portfolio/README.md

 contact.html

-- Instead of images, we have three text boxes and a submit button.
+- Instead of images, we have two text boxes, a text area, and a submit button.
 - Should be in a form tag.

 Issues

-- The navbar now collapses at the small breakpoint, but the button doesn't do anything, certainly because I don't have any JS.
+- The navbar now collapses at the small breakpoint, but the button doesn't do anything.
+Almost certainly because I don't have any JS.

 TODO

-- Add aria elements?
+- Add aria elements.
+- When fully done, take pictures and put them in here.